 The following image illustrates how a single IP address is used to perform the functions of NSIP, SNIP, and VIP.

-Note: The single IP mode is available only in Azure deployments.
-This mode is not available in the on-premise NetScaler VPX, NetScaler VPX on AWS, and NetScaler VPX instances running in other deployments.
+The single IP mode is available only in Azure deployments.
+This mode is not available for a NetScaler VPX instance on your premises, on AWS, or in other type of deployment.

-In an Azure deployment, when you provision the NetScaler VPX instance as a virtual machine (VM), Azure assigns a cloud service IP address and an internal IP address (non-routable) to the NetScaler virtual machine.
-Endpoints are defined for the NetScaler instance and each endpoint is assigned a public port and a private port.
+In an Azure deployment, when you provision the NetScaler VPX instance as a virtual machine (VM), Azure assigns a public IP address and an internal IP address (nonroutable) to the NetScaler virtual machine.
+Inbound and outbound rules are defined on the NSG for the NetScaler instance, along with a public port and a private port for each rule defined.
 The NetScaler instance listens on the internal IP address and private port.

-The client request that originates from the Internet is received by the Azure cloud service endpoint on the cloud service public IP address and public port.
-This endpoint performs port address translation (PAT) to map the public IP address and port to the internal IP address and private port of the NetScaler virtual machine, and forwards the traffic to the virtual machine.
+Any external request is received on the virtual NIC of the NetScaler VPX VM.
+The NIC is bound to the NSG, which specifies the private IP and private port combination into which to translate the request's destination address and port (the public IP address and port).
+ARM performs port address translation (PAT) to map the public IP address and port to the internal IP address and private port of the NetScaler virtual machine, and forwards the traffic to the virtual machine.

 The following figure shows how Azure performs port address translation to direct traffic to the NetScaler internal IP address and private port.

-In this example, the cloud service IP address assigned to the VM is 140.x.x.x, and the internal IP address is 10.x.x.x.
-When the endpoints are defined, public HTTP port 80 is defined as the port on which the client requests are received, and a corresponding private port, 10080, is defined as the port on which the NetScaler virtual machine listens.
-The client request is received on IP address 140.x.x.x at port 80.
+In this example, the Public IP address assigned to the VM is 140.x.x.x, and the internal IP address is 10.x.x.x.
+When the inbound and outbound rules are defined, public HTTP port 80 is defined as the port on which the client requests are received, and a corresponding private port, 10080, is defined as the port on which the NetScaler virtual machine listens.
+The client request is received on the Public IP address 140.x.x.x at port 80.
 Azure performs port address translation to map this address and port to internal IP address 10.x.x.x on private port 10080 and forwards the client request.

-For information about port usage guidelines while defining endpoints, see Port Usage Guidelines.
+For information about port usage guidelines while, see Port Usage Guidelines.

-You can also request an instance-level public IP address (PIP) for your NetScaler virtual machine.
-If you use a PIP, you need not define an endpoint to receive traffic.
-The incoming request from the Internet is received on the PIP.
+You can also request a Public IP (PIP) address for your NetScaler virtual machine (instance level).
+If you use this direct PIP at the VM level, you need not define inbound and outbound rules to intercept the network traffic.
+The incoming request from the Internet is received on the VM directly.
 Azure performs network address translation (NAT) and forwards the traffic to the internal IP address of the NetScaler instance.

 The following figure shows how Azure performs network address translation to map the NetScaler internal IP address.

-In this example, the PIP assigned to the NetScaler virtual machines is 156.x.x.x and the internal IP address is 10.x.x.x.
-No endpoints are defined.
-The client request is received on PIP 156.x.x.x.
-Azure performs network address translation to maps the PIP to the internal IP address 10.x.x.x, and forwards the client request.
+In this example, the Public IP assigned to the NSG is 140.x.x.x and the internal IP address is 10.x.x.x.
+When the inbound and outbound rules are defined, public HTTP port 80 is defined as the port on which the client requests are received, and a corresponding private port, 10080, is defined as the port on which the NetScaler virtual machine listens.
+The client request is received on the Public IP address (140.x.x.x).
+Azure performs network address translation to map the PIP to the internal IP address 10.x.x.x on port 10080, and forwards the client request.

-You can configure additional endpoints while creating the NetScaler virtual machine or after the virtual machine is provisioned.
-Each endpoint has a public port and a private port.
+You can configure more inbound and outbound rules n NSG while creating the NetScaler virtual machine or after the virtual machine is provisioned.
+Each inbound and outbound rule is associated with a public port and a private port.

-Before adding endpoints, note the following guidelines regarding the port numbers you can use:
+Before configuring NSG rules, note the following guidelines regarding the port numbers you can use:

-- The following ports are reserved by the NetScaler virtual machine.
-You cannot define these as private ports when using the cloud service IP address for requests from the Internet.
+1. The NetScaler virtual machine reserves the following ports.
+You cannot define these as private ports when using the Public IP address for requests from the internet.

 Ports 21, 22, 80, 443, 8080, 67, 161, 179, 500, 520, 3003, 3008, 3009, 3010, 3011, 4001, 5061, 9000, 7000.